hdlane/benevolence-app-client/README.md

 ### How do I sign-up / cancel an assignment for a request?

 Go to the Dashboard and select a request.
 If there are slots available, click the Actions button and sign up.
 You will receive an email notification confirming your slot.
 If you've already signed up and need to cancel, click the Actions button and Unassign.
 You will be removed and receive an email notification confirming the cancellation.

+### How do I see who is providing for a request?

+Donations - Click the Actions button and select Details.

+Meals - You can see the person's name and what they are providing in the request itself.

+Services - Click the Actions button and select Details.

 ### How do I see basic analytics for my organization?